nginxinc/nginx-azure-workshops/labs/lab1/readme.md

     }
     ```

+    > **NOTE:** Within the output json you should have a `"provisioningState": "Succeeded"` field which validates the command successfully provisioned the resource.

 ### Explore Nginx for Azure

+NGINX as a Service for Azure is a service offering that is tightly integrated into Microsoft Azure public cloud and its ecosystem, making applications fast, efficient, and reliable with full lifecycle management of advanced NGINX traffic services.
+NGINXaaS for Azure is available in the Azure Marketplace.

+NGINXaaS for Azure is powered by NGINX Plus, which extends NGINX Open Source with advanced functionality and provides customers with a complete application delivery solution.
+Initial use cases covered by NGINXaaS include L7 HTTP load balancing and reverse proxy which can be managed through various Azure management tools.
+NGINXaaS allows you to provision distinct deployments as per your business or technical requirements.

-In this section you will be looking at all the resources that you created within Azure portal.
+In this section you will be looking at NGINX for Azure resource that you created within Azure portal.

 1. Open Azure portal within your browser and then open your resource group.
    ![Portal ResourceGroup home](media/portal_rg_home.png)

-1. Click on your NGINX for Azure resource (nginx4a) which should open the Overview section of your resource.
+2. Click on your NGINX for Azure resource (nginx4a) which should open the Overview section of your resource.
 You can see useful information like Status, NGINX for Azure resource's public IP, which nginx version is running, which vnet/subnet it is tied to etc.
    ![Portal N4A home](media/portal_n4a_home.png)

-1. From the left pane click on `NGINX Configuration`.
+3. From the left pane click on `NGINX Configuration`.
 As you are opening this resource for first time and you donot have any configuration present, Azure would prompt you to "Get started with a Configuration example".
 Click on `Populate now` button to start with a sample configuration example.
    ![nginx conf populate](media/nginx_conf_populate.png)

-1. Once you click on the `Populate now` button you will see the configuration editor section has been populated with `nginx.conf` and an `index.html` page.
+4. Once you click on the `Populate now` button you will see the configuration editor section has been populated with `nginx.conf` and an `index.html` page.
 Click on the `Submit` button to deploy this sample config files to the NGINX for Azure resource.
    ![nginx conf editor](media/nginx_conf_editor.png)

-1. Once you have submitted the configuration, you watch its progress in the notification tab present in right top corner.
+5. Once you have submitted the configuration, you watch its progress in the notification tab present in right top corner.
 Intially status would be "Updating NGINX configuration" which would change to "Updated NGINX configuration successfully".
    ![nginx conf submit success](media/nginx_conf_submit_success.png)

-1. Navigate back to Overview section and copy the public IP address of NGINX for Azure resource.
+6. Navigate back to Overview section and copy the public IP address of NGINX for Azure resource.

-1. In a new browser window, paste the public IP into address bar.
+7. In a new browser window, paste the public IP into address bar.
 You will notice the sample index page gets rendered into your browser.
    ![n4a Index Page](media/n4a_index_page.png)

-1. This completes the validation of all the resources that you created using Azure CLI.
+8. This completes the validation of all the resources that you created using Azure CLI.
 In the upcoming labs you would be modifying the configuration files and exploring various features of NGINX for Azure resources.

 ### Create Log Analytics workspace to collect NGINX error and Access logs from NGINX for azure